Excel VBA Activate Sheet

 While working in VBA we sometimes refer to another sheet or use another sheet’s properties, suppose we are in sheet 1 working but we want a value from cell A2 in sheet 2, if we refer to sheet 2’s value without activating the sheet first then we will not be able to access the value so to activate a sheet in VBA we use worksheet property as Worksheets(“Sheet2”).Activate.

-In excel, we always work with worksheets.
-Worksheets have their own name to identify better.
-In regular spreadsheet workings, we directly navigate thorough shortcut keys, or we directly select the sheet by clicking on them.
-However, in VBA, it is not that easy; we need to specify the sheet name we are referring to, then we can use the “Select” method to select the sheet.
+In Excel, we always work with worksheets.
+Worksheets have their name to identify better.
+In regular spreadsheet workings, we directly navigate through shortcut keys, or select the sheet by clicking on them.
+However, in VBA, it is not that easy.
+First, we need to specify the sheet name we are referring to.
+Then, we can use the “Select” method to select the sheet.

 What is VBA Activate Method?